 The call clarity is decent and there are no issue in making 4G calls using the Reliance JIO sim.
 However, the speaker at the back is mediocre, it is not very loud.
 Nevertheless, you can listen to songs or videos from it without any issues.

 Also, the data connectivity works as intended with both the WIFI as well with the 4G data.

 Major Pros for Xiaomi Redmi 4a

 - 3 GB RAM, 32 GB internal Storage.

 - Value for money, low price.

 - The display is not very bright.

 Concluding Thoughts Xiaomi Redmi 4A (3GB RAM, 32 GB storage)

-Xiaomi Redmi 4A (3GB RAM, 32 GB Storage) is impressive in terms of performance and large storage.
-It also works all day without the need for charging and user experience is good for the price tag.
+Xiaomi Redmi 4A (3GB RAM, 32 GB Storage) is impressive in terms of performance and has a large storage.
+Also, it works all day without the need for charging and even user experience is good for the price tag.